Hazardville, Connecticut

-Hazardville is a section of the town of Enfield, Connecticut, in Hartford County.
+Hazardville is a section of the town of Enfield, Connecticut, United States, in Hartford County.
 It is a census-designated place (CDP) that had a total population of 4,599 as of the 2010 census.

 History

 Hazardville originated as an industrial village centered around the manufacture of gunpowder using water power from the Scantic River.
 The first small black powder mill was established in 1835 by Allen Loomis in an area then known as Powder Hollow.
 This became the Hazard Powder Company.

 Hazardville takes its name from Colonel Augustus George Hazard.

 Historic district

 A 1075 acre area in and near Hazardville was listed on the National Register of Historic Places in 1980 as the Hazardville Historic District.
 The district is an irregularly shaped area that surrounds two interior areas that are not historical and are not included in the district.
 The district is focused on resources associated with the powder works, and includes industrial archaeological resources on either side of the Scantic River.